pablomarcel/beer-quest/README.md

 * Instead of having a field for page number, have buttons for next, previous page (implement better pagination)
 * Have the text style of the Breweries change depending on the Brewery type, i.e., micro, nano, regional, brewpub, large, planning, bar, contract, proprietor, closed
-* Have an option to select individual elements coming from the response object to add them to a list and store them in a database
+* Have an option to select individual elements coming from the response object to add them to a 'Visit Later' list and store them in a database
 * Implement the Google Maps API or other to locate the Breweries
 * Improve CSS and the user experience in general
-* Implement a navigation bar
+* Implement a navigation bar.
+Have the option to search by Brewery, or display list
 * Ability to click on a Brewery and display additional details.
 The Open Brewery DB API has functionality to search by Brewery.
-* Implement Continuous Integration
+* Implement Continuous Integration, TravisCI or other CI tools
-* Publish in Heroku, Digital Ocean or PythonAnywhere
+* Publish in Heroku, DigitalOcean or PythonAnywhere
 * if the API returns an empty array, display a message to the user
 * if the API returns an empty array, display an error message if the user selected Export to JSON
+* Verify that a State actually exists
+* Verify that a City actually exists
+* Verify that the combination of State and City actually exists